EwaKowalczuk/VolatilePiano/README.md

 # VolatilePiano
-Configurable piano widget drawn in JavaScript (not finished yet)
+Configurable piano widget drawn in JavaScript (not finished yet).